 Grapes can be sprayed with lime sulphur just before bud burst to help control fungal problems and the ‘Grape Blister Mite’

-For your deciduous trees, if you’ve had problems occurring, like scale, bacterial and fungal diseases, you may want to do a winter spray like Bordeaux.
-Remember, this is not necessary unless you already have problems.
-If you are having problems with diseases only on your fruit trees, you may want to do a Bordeaux, copper or sulphur spray.
+For your deciduous trees, if you’ve had problems occurring, like scale, bacterial and fungal diseases, you may want to do a winter spray with Bordeaux, copper or lime sulphur.

 Growers of fruit trees, such as peaches, nectarines, almonds and occasionally apricots, have all been confronted at one time or another with the new leaves on their trees becoming thickened with blisters and curling up.
 The blisters start off red in colour, then turn white with a bloom of fungal spores.